markcaudill/haproxy-autoscale/README.md

 traffic to deleted instances.

 Enter haproxy-autoscale.
-This is a wrapper of sorts that will automatically add all instances in a security group that are currently in a running state to the haproxy configuration.
+This is a wrapper of sorts that will automatically add all instances with a particular metadata tag that are currently in a running state to the haproxy configuration.
 It then restarts haproxy in a manner which gracefully terminates connections so there is no downtime.
 Also, haproxy will only be restarted if there are changes.
 If there are no changes in the isntances that should be sent traffic then it just exits.

 I've actually bundled the haproxy binary with this repo to make things easier when getting started.